Jean-Philippe Mateta: 2024–25 season: FA Cup title

-2025–26 season: Community Shield and European debut
+2025–26 season: Community Shield and Conference League titles

-On 10 August 2025, Mateta scored his first goal at Wembley Stadium, an equaliser from the penalty spot against Liverpool in the 2025 FA Community Shield; he later scored his penalty in the resulting shootout as Palace triumphed following a 2–2 draw, winning his second trophy with the club.
+On 10 August 2025, Mateta scored his first goal at Wembley, an equaliser from the penalty spot against Liverpool in the 2025 FA Community Shield; he later scored his penalty in the resulting shootout as Palace triumphed following a 2–2 draw, winning his second trophy with the club.
 On 21 August, he netted his club’s historic first goal in European competitions, securing a 1–0 win over Fredrikstad in the UEFA Conference League play-off round.
-On 18 October, Mateta scored a hat-trick, two of which were scored in a five minute period, in a 3–3 draw with Bournemouth.
+On 18 October, Mateta scored a hat-trick, two goals of which were scored in a five-minute period, in a 3–3 draw with Bournemouth.
+Mateta was strongly linked with a move to Serie A club AC Milan in the January transfer window of 2026, however the move collapsed after issues with his medical caused by a reported knee injury.
+Later that season, on 17 May, he featured in his 200th match with the club in a 2–2 away draw with Brentford.
+On 27 May, he netted the only goal in a 1–0 victory over Rayo Vallecano in the Conference League final, securing his club's first ever European title.

 International career

 On 3 June 2024, Mateta was named in manager Thierry Henry's provisional France squad ahead of the Olympic Games in Paris.
 Selected in the final squad as one of the three overage players, he scored the only goal in the quarter-final game against Argentina to send France to the next stage.
 During the semi-final against Egypt, he scored two goals as France won 3–1.
 He scored a 93rd-minute equaliser in the final against Spain to take the match to extra-time, though Spain won 5–3.

 On 2 October 2025, Mateta received his first call-up to the senior team for 2026 FIFA World Cup qualification matches.
 On 10 October, he made his international debut in a 3–0 victory over Azerbaijan.
 Three days later, he scored his first goal in a 2–2 away draw against Iceland.

+On 14 May 2026, Mateta was named in the French squad for the World Cup.
+On 26 June, Mateta made his World Cup debut, coming on as a substitute in the 87th minute during France's 4-1 victory over Norway in their final match of the group stage.